-Are you interested or experienced with photography and/or producing videos?
-Create short documentaries about the birds we release exposing the horrific illegal trade of animals as well as recounting the process of their rescue and their release back into the wild at Celine.
-Create videos to promote the volunteer program by interviewing volunteers and filming their exciting weekend activities.
-In addition, you can help us by expanding our wildlife database of photos and videos on flora and fauna of the Atlantic Forest.
+Are you interested in or experienced with photography or videography?
+Create short documentaries about the birds we release, thereby exposing the illegal trade of animals as well as recounting the process of their rescue and release back into the wild at Celine.
+Create videos to promote the volunteer program by interviewing volunteers and filming their weekend activities.
+In addition, you can expand our wildlife database of photos and videos on flora and fauna of the Atlantic forest.

 4) Communications and Fundraising

-Volunteers can help us raising international awareness about our organization and the illegal trade of birds by improving our website and social media; seeking partners for our organization; developing presentations and pamphlets and writing grants to fund our projects and purchase equipment.
+Volunteers can help us by raising international awareness about our organization and the illegal trade of birds by improving our website and social media, seeking partners for our organization, developing presentations and pamphlets, and writing grants to fund our projects and purchase equipment.

 5) Website Developer

-FreeWildlifeBrazil Celine was founded by the couple Martine Schmid-Fiorini and Pedro Schmid, both Swiss veterinarians, who worried about the fate of the wild animals coming from the illegal traffic and seized by local authorities.
+FreeWildlifeBrazil Celine was founded by Martine Schmid-Fiorini and Pedro Schmid, both Swiss veterinarians who worried about the fate of wild animals coming from illegal trafficking and seized by local authorities.
 In an improvised installation at their residence in Iporanga, they began to care for wild animals, enabling their return to nature.
-Their activities attracted attention and gained recognition in the region by the local population, as well as by environmental authorities.
+Their activities attracted attention and gained recognition in the region by the local population as well as by environmental authorities.
 Thus, familiar with the necessary care and the requirements for the release of wild animals, they founded FreeWildlife Brazil Celine in the Atlantic Forest.

-FreeWildlife Brazil Celine will primarily focus on the release of native birds and will monitor their progress after reintroduction.
+FreeWildlife Brazil Celine primarily focuses on the release of native birds and monitors their progress after reintroduction.
 The Release Center, with a management area of 4 hectares, is situated in the municipality of Iporanga on the Betary Reserve.
 We have partnered with IPBio (Biodiversity Research Institute), an NGO that also works on the Betary Reserve with whom we cooperate closely, to develop a joint volunteer program.
-Go to their website and "click to download volunteer package" at http://ipbio.org.br/volunteer-with-us/?lang=en

-- Protect the Atlantic Forest, an important biome that houses many endemic and endangered species.
+- Protect the Atlantic forest, a biome that houses many endemic and endangered species.

-- To release wild animals in their natural environment, using appropriate technologies to rehabilitate and monitor the species, seeking the protection of faunistic communities.
+- Release wild animals in their natural environment using appropriate technologies to rehabilitate and monitor them

-- Offer the chance of freedom from illegally captured animals.
+- Offer the chance of freedom to illegally captured animals